 We have been asked for advice about public liability insurance on multiple occasions.
 So we thought it would be a good idea to put together a helpful guide.

 It is often known as General Liability Insurance.
 It covers claims made against you by a third party for personal injury or property damage arising from an accident.

 If you were found to be at fault in a claim then the insurance may cover the legal costs and the compensation payout.

 Public liability insurance is a business insurance.
 So you may not be able to get it, from your current household insurer.

-Graham Sykes offer a range of packages for exhibitors, organisers and groups.
+Insurers offer a range of packages for exhibitors, organisers and groups.
 You can get a quote for Public Liability, Employers Liability Cover, Property Cover and Cancellation Cover without the need to give personal details.

 Not all insurers will cover a craft business.
 Not even the ones that sell business insurance.
 So we have added an ad unit above for the organisations promoting their insurance products:

 Insurance for artists and crafts people does need a little thought.
 You could contact an insurance broker, who specialises in your particular area, whether your an individual craftsmen, artists, artisans, craft groups or craft clubs.

 Hiscox do exhibition insurance packages like exhibitor insurance, fair, fete and carnival insurance, business event insurance, firework display insurance, wedding and private party insurance and general event insurance.

 Although your craft business may have a relatively low turnover you may need the standard business insurances of public liability insurance, employers liability insurance and product liability insurance.
 You could also look at small van insurance and working from home insurance.